JosnaJohnson29/Rock-Paper-and-Scissor-Game/README.md

-# 🎮 Rock Paper Scissors GUI Game
+# 🎮 Rock Paper Scissors Game

 An interactive, graphical Rock Paper Scissors game built with Python using `Tkinter` and `Pillow` (PIL).
 Play against an automated computer opponent with real-time score tracking and custom image displays.